 We then apply Gini distance to identify relevant importance of different features during the decision-making process, as shown in Figure 4c.
 The Gini distance helps visualize the relative importance of each feature in different models [51].
 We observe that the relative importance of the repeating features such as the nsSNV annotations and binding site remain stable across models, revealing the robustness of our method.
-The relative importance across genomic and structural features under a uniform learning pipeline provides us a reasonable way to draw insights on how a nsSNV would make impacts towards ligand binding, and what is the priority of importance that we should consider when determining whether a given nsSNV could cause ligand binding destabilization.
-[52]From one decision tree in our random forest model (Supplementary Figure 10), we can observe that binding site (True/False) initiates the top branch of the tree, followed up by distance between mutated residue and ligand, side chain volume change, and GERP score etc., leading to the classification result of a given nsSNV.
+The relative importance across genomic and structural features under a uniform learning pipeline provides us a reasonable way to draw insights on how a nsSNV would make impacts towards ligand binding.
+Thus, we further apply C5 [52] decision tree algorithm to construct a knowledge model using significant features identified by Gini distance analysis in order to explain the classification result of GenoDock.
+The knowledge model also helps prioritize features that we should consider when determining whether a given nsSNV could cause ligand binding destabilization ( see ‘Methods’ for decision tree construction; Supplementary Figure 10 and Figure 5a-5b).
+We observe that whether the protein residue associated with target nsSNV on binding site or not initiates the top branch of the tree, followed up by distance between mutated residue and ligand, side chain volume change, and GERP score etc., leading to the classification result of a given nsSNV.
+Whether an nsSNV is associated with a binding pocket residue is the most important factor to determine its effect on binding affinity.

-Based on our supervised learning model, we have shown that by integrating features from SNV annotations, protein structures and drug ligand properties, GenoDock can clearly identify nsSNVs that lead to a positive ∆BA shift from the rest candidates with high accuracy.
-In addition, relative importance of different features provides some reasonable insights of how some of these variants contribute to protein-ligand binding disruptions.
-For example, we observe that if a nsSNV is associated with a protein residue that is in a highly conserved region (indicate by a low SIFT score; a high Polyphen-2 score, and a high GERP score), it is more likely that this residue will cause abnormal protein function.
-Furthermore, if this nsSNV is mapped on to a residue that reside within ligand binding pocket, the alternation of amino acid has a greater change to specifically influence the binding affinity.
-This is highly likely due to the alternations of the interaction between the mutated protein residue and ligand in terms of van der Waals, electrostatic and dipole moment interactions caused by side chain volume and polarity change.
-As a counterpart, the drug ligands with certain polar surface areas and heavier molecular weights would potentially be more sensitive towards these alternations.
-In contrast, if a nsSNV is mapped on to a protein residue that is in a non-conserved region, or the corresponded protein residue is away from the ligand molecule, the possibility of resulting in a binding affinity shift will sharply decrease.
-These observations provide us with rationale and confidence when picking up features for our learning method.
-We then run GenoDock classifier on certain SNV-PDB-Ligand entries to validate the accuracy of prediction based on established clinical experiment results.
+Based on our performance evaluation results, we have shown that by integrating features from SNV annotations, protein structures and drug ligand properties, GenoDock can clearly identify nsSNVs that lead to a positive ∆BA shift from the rest candidates with high accuracy.
+From our C5 knowledge model, relative importance of different features provides some reasonable insights of how some of these variants contribute to protein-ligand binding disruptions.
+We then run GenoDock classifier on certain SNV-PDB-Ligand entries to validate the reliability of prediction based on established clinical experiment results.
 We also identify new nsSNV candidates that will potentially impair protein-drug binding.

 GenoDock helps identify known and unknown nsSNVs that disrupt protein-ligand binding